Mohammed Chabab: Biography

-Since 2008, Chabab has been solicited to participate as a composer and solo pianist in many international and national festivals such as the International Festival Mauricio Kagael Composition Competition in Austria, Valtidone Festival in Italy and several concerts in Morocco.
+Since 2008, Chabab has participated as a composer and solo pianist in festivals such as the International Festival Mauricio Kagael Composition Competition in Austria, the Valtidone Festival in Italy, and several concerts in Morocco.

-Chabab is a piano and music composition teacher at the National Institute for Music and Dance in Rabat from 2008.

 In 2015 he won the Special Jury Prize at the International Competition of Bulgaria.

-In 2016 Chabab releases his first album, a musical creation that includes 16 suites of classical music in piano solo, titled “Au Cœur d’une musique”.
+In 2016 Chabab released his first album, including 16 suites of classical music in piano solo, titled Au Cœur d'une musique.